chiamp/fast-reinforcement-learning/README.md

 We should expect to see a decent initial performance of the agent, similar to what we saw in previous experiments when it used its generalized policy.
 Over time, the successor feature function <img src="https://render.githubusercontent.com/render/math?math=\psi^\pi_{n%2B1}"> will have its parameters updated and its corresponding action-values <img src="https://render.githubusercontent.com/render/math?math=u( \psi^\pi_{n%2B1} )"> will increase as the agent learns from the new task.
 Once <img src="https://render.githubusercontent.com/render/math?math=u( \psi^\pi_{n%2B1}(s,a,s^') ) \ge u( \psi^\pi_{j}(s,a,s^') )"> for all <img src="https://render.githubusercontent.com/render/math?math=\{ j \in \mathbb{N} \mid 1 \le j \le n \}">, for all <img src="https://render.githubusercontent.com/render/math?math=s,a,s^' \in \mathscr{S} \times \mathscr{A} \times \mathscr{S}">, we should see the generalized policy improve beyond the plateau that we saw in previous experiments (although practically speaking, the generalized policy will improve incrementally even before this point, as <img src="https://render.githubusercontent.com/render/math?math=u( \psi^\pi_{n%2B1}(s,a,s^') ) \ge u( \psi^\pi_{j}(s,a,s^') )"> for an increasing amount of state-action-state triplets).

 Another benefit is that using the generalized policy could lead to potentially better action selection compared to following a randomly initialized policy, for the initial episodes.
-Perhaps this strong initial baseline may lead to faster convergence to an optimal policy as well.
+Perhaps this strong initial baseline performance may lead to more sample efficient learning and therefore faster convergence to an optimal policy as well.

 The only downside of this algorithm is that the agent must know that it is given a new task, so that it can instantiate a new corresponding successor feature function to learn the successor features and reward dynamics of the new task.
 This would be impossible if the agent were to use the current algorithm in hypothetical, non-stationary continuous environments, where the reward dynamics could change over time.